Andrew Benintendi Player Props: White Sox vs. Tigers

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with a slugging percentage of .351, fueled by 16 extra-base hits.
+- Benintendi has an OPS of .674, fueled by an OBP of .324 and a team-best slugging percentage of .350 this season.

-- Benintendi has reached base via a hit in 41 games this season (of 52 played), and had multiple hits in 13 of those games.
+- Benintendi has picked up a hit in 42 of 53 games this season, with multiple hits 13 times.

-- In 52 games played this year, he has not gone deep.
+- In 53 games played this season, he has not hit a home run.

-- He has scored in 23 games this season (44.2%), including multiple runs in three games.
+- He has scored in 23 of 53 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.